Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Effective January 1, 2019, applications for Remediation Certificates will change due to amendments to the former Remediation Certificate Regulation.
 For details, see:

-To view the amendment to the regulation, visit the Alberta Queens Printer website at:
+To view the amendment to the regulation, visit the Alberta King's Printer website at:

 New Voluntary Remediation Certificates.
 Effective January 1, 2019